 Although the FICO system is the one lenders use most frequently, it’s not the only one.
 VantageScore, mentioned above, is another system that is often used.
 Credit bureaus provide their own models, too.

-Created by the Fair Isaac Corporation in 1956, according to FICO it is used by 90% of top lenders.[11]
+Created by the Fair Isaac Corporation in 1956, according to FICO it is used by 90% of top lenders.[8]
 It gives payment history the most weight in determining its credit score, followed by credit utilization, length of credit history, new credit, and your credit mix.
-FICO has multiple credit scoring versions that have been updated periodically for different types of loans like mortgages, auto lending, and credit cards.
+FICO has multiple credit scoring versions that they update periodically for different types of loans like mortgages, auto lending, and credit cards.

 VantageScore® is an alternative system to FICO created in 2006 that uses the same 300-850 range as FICO but calculates its score differently and uses slightly different rating categories.
-VantageScore weighs total credit usage, balance, and available credit most highly, followed by credit mix and experience, payment history, age of credit history, and new accounts.
+They weigh total credit usage, balance, and available credit along with credit mix and experience, payment history, age of credit history, and new accounts.

 Each credit hack discussed here is not an easy or quick fix.
 Building credit takes time and vigilance.
 It’s important to stay on top of your credit reports and understand your credit score if you want to improve your financial health and improve your credit score to qualify for better interest rates that save you money over the long term.

-Building good financial habits like making your payments on time, paying down high balances, and keeping your credit utilization low are the best ways to keep your credit in good shape.
+Building good financial habits like making your payments on time, paying down high balances, and keeping your credit utilization low are some of the best ways to keep your credit in good shape.

 Ana Gonzalez-Ribeiro, MBA, AFC® is an Accredited Financial Counselor® and a Bilingual Personal Finance Writer and Educator dedicated to helping populations that need financial literacy and counseling.
 Her informative articles have been published in various news outlets and websites including Huffington Post, Fidelity, Fox Business News, MSN and Yahoo Finance.
 She also founded the personal financial and motivational site www.AcetheJourney.com and translated into Spanish the book, Financial Advice for Blue Collar America by Kathryn B. Hauer, CFP.
 Ana teaches Spanish or English personal finance courses on behalf of the W!SE (Working In Support of Education) program has taught workshops for nonprofits in NYC.